Monter/spamcop.pl/README.md

 CHANGELOG
 =========

+- v2.8 - added two new sections to detect messages "Supposed receiving system not associated with any of your mailhosts" and "Mailhost configuration problem"
 - v2.7 - added debugging option (the write report on disk) and other minor improvements
 - v2.6 - added a new section that detects message "No body text provided, check format of submission" which makes it impossible to send a report, because submitted spam does not contain BODY section.
 - v2.5 - added a new section that detects message "Sorry, this email is too old to file a spam report" which makes it impossible to send a report, because You must report spam within 2 days of receipt.